lgiordani/cabook/manuscript/part_1_tools/chapter_03_mocks.md

 I> Git tag: [patch-with-context-manager](https://github.com/lgiordani/cabook_fileinfo/tree/patch-with-context-manager)

 It is worth at this point discussing outgoing messages again.
 The code that we are considering here is a clear example of an outgoing query, as the `get_info` method is not interested in changing the status of the external component.
-TODO(Verify the following sentence) In the previous chapter we reached the conclusion that testing outgoing queries is pointless and should be avoided.
+In the previous chapter we reached the conclusion that testing the return value of outgoing queries is pointless and should be avoided.
 With `patch` we are replacing the external component with something that we know, using it to test that our object correctly handles the value returned by the outgoing query.
 We are thus not testing the external component, as it got replaced, and definitely we are not testing the mock, as its return value is already known.

 Obviously to write the test you have to know that you are going to use the `os.path.abspath` function, so patching is somehow a "less pure" practice in TDD.
 In pure OOP/TDD you are only concerned with the external behaviour of the object, and not with its internal structure.
 This example, however, shows that this pure approach has some limitations that you have to cope with, and patching is a clean way to do it.